Backing Into World War III

 It is a myth, prevalent among liberal democracies, that revisionist powers can be pacified by acquiescence to their demands.
 American retrenchment, by this logic, ought to reduce tensions and competition.
 Unfortunately, the opposite is more often the case.
 The more secure revisionist powers feel, the more ambitious they are in seeking to change the system to their advantage because the resistance to change appears to be lessening.
 Just look at both China and Russia: Never in the past two centuries have they enjoyed greater security from external attack than they do today.
 Yet both remain dissatisfied and have become increasingly aggressive in pressing what they perceive to be their growing advantage in a system where the United States no longer puts up as much resistance as it used to.

 The two great powers have differed, so far, chiefly in their methods.
 China has until now been the more careful, cautious, and patient of the two, seeking influence primarily through its great economic clout and using its growing military power chiefly as a source of deterrence and regional intimidation.
 It has not resorted to the outright use of force yet, although its actions in the South China Sea are military in nature, with strategic objectives.
-And while Beijing has been wary of using military force until now, it would be a mistake to assume it will continue to do so in the future — possibly the near future.
+And while Beijing has been wary of using military force until now, it would be a mistake to assume it will continue show such restraint in the future — possibly the near future.
 Revisionist great powers with growing military capabilities invariably make use of those capabilities when they believe the possible gains outweigh the risks and costs.
 If the Chinese perceive America’s commitment to its allies and its position in the region to be weakening, or its capacity to make good on those commitments to be declining, then they will be more inclined to attempt to use the power they are acquiring in order to achieve their objectives.
 As the trend lines draw closer, this is where the first crisis is likely to take place.

 Russia has been far more aggressive.
 It has invaded two neighboring states — Georgia in 2008 and Ukraine in 2014 — and in both cases hived off significant portions of those two nations’ sovereign territory.
 Given the intensity with which the United States and its allies would have responded to such actions during the four decades of the Cold War, their relative lack of a response must have sent quite a signal to the Kremlin — and to others around the world.
 Moscow then followed by sending substantial forces into Syria.
 It has used its dominance of European energy markets as a weapon.
 It has used cyberwarfare against neighboring states.
 It has engaged in extensive information warfare on a global scale.